 - More modern: Reflects 14 years and 7 months of technical progress since the 1Ds launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the TG-5 comes out slightly ahead of the 1Ds (14 : 13 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the TG-5 emerges as the winner of the match-up (16 : 13 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the 1Ds or the TG-5.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.